Current Vacancies

 Collective Encounters offers flexible working for all staff.
 Employees benefit from 25 days paid annual leave entitlement, plus bank holidays, and auto-enrolment into a workplace pension scheme.
 Relevant equipment (e.g. company laptop and phone) and software is provided where necessary, and staff have access to regular training and professional development within their roles.

 Collective Encounters is committed to removing barriers to arts careers, addressing underrepresentation and increasing the diversity of our staff team.
 Our Equity, Diversity and Inclusion policy and action plan is reviewed annually and sets targets for improving diversity and ensuring a safe and inclusive working culture.
 We are a Disability Confident Committed employer, and a signatory to the LCR Arts and Culture Race Equality Manifesto and its associated targets.
 We are also dedicated to addressing socio economic representation in the arts.
-We are currently reviewing and strengthening our staff wellbeing policy, and our family friendly policies.

 We strongly encourage applications from people who are currently underrepresented within the arts and culture sector including Black people, people of colour, people from ethnic communities, disabled people, and those from working class backgrounds.